 Credit Card Presale Tickets

-Many big events offer presale tickets but only if you use a credit card.
+Many big events offer presale tickets if you use a credit card.
 The most common credit cards that are eligible for these deals are Citi or American Express cards.

 There is a caveat — there’s usually a limit to the number of tickets one person can buy.
 One way around this is to use multiple credit cards linked to multiple accounts with the ticket-selling website, although doing that can get out of hand quickly, so you’ll want to proceed with caution.